Westfield Hurstville: History

 Westfield Hurstville was redeveloped extended across Park Road towards The Avenue with a retail bridge linking both sides of the centre in the 1990s.
 Grace Bros, Kmart, Greater Union cinema and 125 speciality stores were added to the centre as part of the extension.
 The celebration of the opening of the redevelopment and the opening of Grace Bros was held on 10 April 1990.
 The Grace Bros store was originally planned to open in the Southside Plaza at Rockdale, but due to David Jones planning to open a Hurstville store, with a possible site near the current location of Hurstville Library on Queens Road, Grace Bros amended the plan and opened at Hurstville.
 Venture, which took over Norman Ross, relocated from its original space to the space next to Grace Bros.
 Snowy Hill park was later converted to the rooftop carpark.
 The Greater Union opened on 28 June 1990 which breathed life into what was a ghost town after 5pm.
 After the redevelopment of the centre, shops on Forest Road started to decline after the centre took trade away from the street and the plans for a pedestrian mall on Forest Road, to be known as Forest Road Mall or Hurstville Boulevard, were proposed.

+In 1993 the two-level Venture store closed and was taken over by Toys "R" Us.

 In the mid 1990s, many high-end stores and stores such as Brashs and Intencity closed.
 Intencity previously opened in 1995 and was the first in the chain to open on the space vacated by BBC Hardware and part of Waltons until it was taken over by Target in 1997.
-The Toys "R" Us store (which replaced the two-level Venture store in 1993) shrunk to become a one-level store with the bottom level of the store taken over by Rebel Sport which then was taken over by Aldi.
+The Toys "R" Us store shrunk to become a one-level store with the bottom level of the store taken over by Rebel Sport which then was taken over by Aldi.